John Cale

 The cantata by Daniel Jones was so new that the music had not yet been published and the orchestra had to perform from handwritten parts.
 Cale had to persuade the Head of the Muisc Department to depart from convention in performing such a new work and also had to track down the score himself.

-Cale invites Roberto Gerhard to a conference on modern music.
-Gerhard wrote the score for Richard Harris' first film, This Sporting Life.
-Also present is Dr. Paul Steinitz, the Bach conductor.
+Cale invites Spanish and British composer and musical scholar Roberto Gerhard to a conference on modern music held at the college.
+Gerhard wrote the score for Lindsay Anderson's film, the kitchen sink drama This Sporting Life.
+Also present is Dr. Paul Steinitz, the Bach organist.

 Aaron Copland